 The Assistant Headteacher, in consultation with the staff and students, will undertake systematic monitoring and conduct regular reviews of the behaviour management protocol to ensure that its operation is effective, fair and consistent.
-The outcome of the review will be communicated to all those involved, as appropriate.
+As appropriate, the outcome of the review will be communicated to all those involved.